eyeCube/Softly-Roguelike/README.md

 How to play:

-Download repository.
+Make sure you have Python 3 installed on your computer.
+Download this repository.
 Run main.py with Python 3 in directory Softly-Roguelike.

 NOTE: this game is a WIP (Work In Progress) and it is far from representing its final state. *The game is currently in an unplayable state as far as actual gameplay and is in a test-heavy version*